TryGhost/Ghost/koenig/kg-simplemde/README.md

   - **bold** Can be set to `**` or `__`.
 Defaults to `**`.
   - **italic** Can be set to `*` or `_`.
 Defaults to `*`.
 - **element**: The DOM element for the textarea to use.
 Defaults to the first textarea on the page.
 - **hideIcons**: An array of icon names to hide.
-Can be used to hide specific icons without completely customizing the toolbar.
+Can be used to hide specific icons shown by default without completely customizing the toolbar.
 - **indentWithTabs**: If set to `false`, indent using spaces instead of tabs.
 Defaults to `true`.
 - **initialValue**: If set, will customize the initial value of the editor.
 - **insertTexts**: Customize how certain buttons that insert text behave.
 Takes an array with two elements.
 The first element will be the text inserted before the cursor or highlight, and the second element will be inserted after.
 For example, this is the default link value: `["[", "](http://)"]`.